benowusulink/javascript-games/README.md

 The second game is called the javascript pig game.
 The aim whilst creating this game was to utilise features of HTML, CSS and Javacript.

+(More info in the read me of the apps repo)

 Webpack (Version 4) was also used with this project to help with provide a server.